e271828e/Flight.jl/docs/notes/design/framework_spec.md

-where well-behaved constrained types already put their valid default (`RQuat()` = identity; the `@kwdef` convention supplies it broadly). `probe_value` is **overridable**: a type whose valid default is not reachable that way declares its own method, which is also the seam a Tier-1 type uses to state a constrained default.
+where well-behaved constrained types already put their valid default (`RQuat()` = identity; the `@kwdef` convention supplies it broadly). `probe_value` is **overridable**: a type whose valid default is not reachable that way declares its own method, which is also the seam a walked type uses to state a constrained default.
 No method → build error, in the didactic register: it names the face and the type, and asks for one of the two fixes ("no `probe_value` for `Ranged{Float64, -1, 1}` at face `pilot.elevator_axis` —